williamkray/resume/README.md

 I am an experienced Cloud Engineer, Architect, and Manager with a positive outlook and people-focused personality.
-I strongly believe in using the right tool for the job regardless of the domain, I have strong opinions but hold them weakly, and I am convinced that 99.9% of problems arise because of a breakdown in communication rather than technical reasons.
+I strongly believe in using the right tool for the job regardless of the domain, I have strong opinions but hold them weakly, and I am convinced that most problems arise because of a breakdown in communication rather than technical reasons.
 I focus on my people and view the role of a Manager as giving their team every possible opportunity to succeed without getting in their way.
 I believe that a person who is tired of learning is tired of life, and I never want to be that person.